hudson-and-thames/arbitragelab/README.md

 - Update release information in changelog in documentation source files
 - Open PR from `release` branch into `develop`
 - Merge PR once approved
-- Obfuscate `develop` using PyArmor (instructions are located elsewhere in this README)
 - Test you can install the wheel from a fresh environment
 - Merge `develop` into `master`
-- Upload the obfuscated wheel to the Hudson & Thames Clients organization
+- Upload the wheel to pypi.
 - Tag the commit with the version number
 - Write a blog post announcing the release
 - Send a newsletter email